 We explore the complex nature of Hazardous Environments; developing a detailed understanding of the nature of hazards, risk, and vulnerability.
 This involves the exploration of coral reefs, tropical storms and tectonic hazards; the reasons for their occurrence and the factors which affect our ability to cope.

 We also investigate Coastal Environments; the processes and systems at work and the landscapes and ecosystems which are found on global coasts.
 Coasts are also considered as a resource and conflicts over their use are an integral part of their study.
+Pupils are engaged in fieldwork in Seaford and Cuckmere Haven, examining coastal management.

 Urban Environments are studied; the significance of the world’s increasingly urban population, through to the challenges faced in cities in countries at all levels of development.

 We also explore economic change and energy dependency and the implications that economic development and resource exploitation have on the planet.
+This involves fieldwork to Stratford in East London to examine the impact the Olympic Park development has had on the local environment.

 Finally we study development and human welfare – a synoptic unit in which both physical and human factors are developed to help us understand the complex interrelationship between people and the land they occupy.